essential-contributions/pint/specs/introduction.md

 solve maximize dai_next - dai;
 ```

 Note that the above is from the point of view of user `a` and does not enforce the exchange mechanism or entity.
-It is the responsibility of the _solver_ to figure out the best solution to the intent above: this could be interacting with a CFMM or matching the user with other users who are willing to be on the other side of this trade.
+It is the responsibility of the _solver_ to figure out the best solution to the intent above: this could be interacting with a CFMM, matching the user with other users who are willing to be on the other side of this trade, or even taking the other side of the trade themselves.
+This also allows solvers to act as market makers if they are willing to take the other side of a swap which cannot be hedged immediately.
+This is closer to how market makers operate in traditional finance where they typically only reveal their liquidity on-demand.

 ## Satisfying Intents